wxMaxima-developers/wxmaxima/info/wxmaxima.md

 (setf sb-impl::*default-external-format* :utf-8)
 ~~~

-The folder this file has to be placed in is system- and installation-specific.
+The folder where this file has to be placed is system- and installation-specific.
 But any SBCL-based _Maxima_ that already has evaluated a cell in the current session will happily tell where it can be found after getting the following command:

     :lisp (sb-impl::userinit-pathname)